inferno-collection/Docs/docs/station-alert/config.md

 # How many seconds after an alert should doors close
 set ic_sa_secondsTillDoorsClose "150"

+# How many seconds after an alert should lights reset
+set ic_sa_secondsTillLightsReset "150"

 # Labels and files names for tones
 setr ic_sa_tones {
     "Tone 1":   "alert1.mp3",